 Unique looks and excellent visibility from a renowned brand

 As for accuracy, we found that it tuned the guitar exactly to match the reference note on the digital piano.
-It features 0.1 cent accuracy, so we were able to get the pitch dead on, and because it picked up the plucked notes very quickly, we didn’t have to strum continuously to maintain a readout on the display.
+It features 0.1 cent accuracy, so we were able to get the pitch dead on.
+And because it picked up the plucked notes very quickly, we didn’t have to strum continuously to maintain a readout on the display.

 Boss TU-02 – Best Budget

-The usual Boss Quality, accuracy, and style in a tiny package with a tiny price tag
+The usual Boss Quality, accuracy, and style in a tiny package with a tiny price tag.

 Build quality far exceeded anything else in this price range, and actually aligned more with the premium models like the Korg and the Peterson.
-The spring on the clip was firm without ever feeling like it could damage the headstock, and like the StroboClip, it featured a rubber pad rather than glued on foam – a nice touch.
-The 3 way axis adjustment allowed us to get comfortable viewing angles, and we had no trouble in adjusting it.
+The spring on the clip was firm without ever feeling like it could damage the headstock.
+And like the StroboClip, it featured a rubber pad rather than glued-on foam – a nice touch.
+The 3-way axis adjustment allowed us to get comfortable viewing angles, and we had no trouble in adjusting it.

 We found that the TU-02 was reasonably quick to register the notes played, but because of the relatively lower accuracy (+/-1 cent) vs the thousandth of a cent on models like the StroboClip, it did take some time to get to the correct pitch per the reference.